mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 Optimal Bicycle-Rider Trajectories
 ----------------------------------

-With all of the above work, we were able to solve a optimal control problem of the muscle-driven bicycle and rider.
+With all of the above work, we were able to solve an optimal control problem of the muscle-driven bicycle and rider.
 This is the problem we posed:

    Given a multibody model of the Carvallo-Whipple bicycle model extended with